Can China help mediate peace in Ukraine? – DW – 07/24/2024

 Ahead of his visit this week, Kuleba said on social media "we must avoid the competition of peace plans."

-China has never condemned Russia's invasion of Ukraine, and two weeks before Russia launched the war, Xi and Putin lauded the "no limits" cooperation between their countries.
+China has never condemned Russia's invasion of Ukraine, and two weeks before Russia launched the war in early 2022, Xi and Putin lauded the "no limits" cooperation between their countries.
 Part of this is China and Russia both advocating a "multipolar" world order as an alternative to the United States and Europe.

 In a 2023 document outlining China's position on a "political settlement of the Ukraine crisis," China called for upholding "sovereignty, independence and territorial integrity of all countries," while advocating peace talks and ending hostilities.